What is a Contingent Worker? Meaning, Types, Benefits

 A survey revealed that 58% of recruitment decision makers trust recruitment websites to acquire top-tier candidates.
 A recruitment website can help-

 - Attract talent- A thorough website with clear listings draws candidate attention.
-It also helps streamlines the application process.
+It also helps streamline the application process.

 - Higher credibility- A professional website creates a positive impression about your brand’s credibility and attracts potential, relevant job applicants.